Dashticz/dashticz/docs/customjs/customjs.rst

 ``function afterGetDevices()``
 ------------------------------

-This predefined function will be called when the dashboard got all device information.
+This predefined function will be called after every update of a Domoticz device.

 You can enter code inside this function which you want to be called.